What Public Acts 21 and 22 Mean for Michigan No-Fault?

 In May 2019, the Michigan legislature passed – and the Governor signed – Public Acts 21 and 22 of 2019.
 These Acts were the first comprehensive Michigan No-Fault Auto Insurance coverage changes of any substance in 40 years.
 The Acts have several staggered “triggers” that will have taken effect or many that will take effect in the future.
 But, the bulk of this reform package takes effect on July 2, 2020.

-At Mason-McBride, we have recently become aware of a provision within Section 500.3163 of the Act that states:
+The Team at Mason-McBride, has recently become aware of a provision within Section 500.3163 of the Act that states:

 What you need to know, in summary: